Best smartphone 2016 - buying guide & top mobile phone picks

 Processor: Quad-core 1.4GHz Qualcomm Snapdragon 410, Screen Size: 5in, Screen resolution: 1,280x720, Rear camera: 13 megapixels, Storage: 8GB / 16GB, Wireless data: 3G, 4G, Size: 142x72x6.1mm, Weight: 155g, Operating system: Android 5.1.1

 Price when reviewed: £339 SIM free.
-For the latest prices, see our full Nexus 5X review
+See all of the best Nexus 5X deals on uSwitch

 Processor: Hexa-core 1.8GHz Qualcomm Snapdragon 808 Screen Size: 5.2in, Screen resolution: 1,920x1,080, Rear camera: 12.3 megapixels, Storage: 16GB / 32GB, Wireless data: 3G, 4G, Size: 147x73x7.9mm, Weight: 136g, Operating system: Android 6.0

 Price when reviewed: £549 SIM free.
-For the latest prices, see our full Sony Xperia Z5 review
+See all of the best Sony Xperia Z5 deals on uSwitch

 Processor: Octa-core Qualcomm Snapdragon 810 Screen Size: 5.2in, Screen resolution: 1,920x1,080, Rear camera: 23 megapixels, Storage: 32GB, Wireless data: 3G, 4G, Size: 146x72x7.3mm, Weight: 154g, Operating system: Android 5.1.1

 Price when reviewed: £429 SIM free.
-For the latest prices, see our full Sony Xperia Z5 Compact review
+See all of the best Sony Xperia Z5 Compact deals on uSwitch

 Processor: Octa-core Qualcomm Snapdragon 810 Screen Size: 4.6in, Screen resolution: 1,280x720, Rear camera: 23 megapixels, Storage: 32GB, Wireless data: 3G, 4G, Size: 127x65x8.9mm, Weight: 138g, Operating system: Android 5.1.1